web-classroom/heig-vd-web-course/01-introduction-and-course-organization/PRESENTATION.md

 ## 🏅 Notation

-- 8 labs, 4 of which build on the previous one to create an online online multiplayer game.
+- 6-8 labs, 4 of which build on the previous one to create an online multiplayer game.
+(20%)
-- 3 tests, formats and dates to be defined
+- 2-3 evaluation, formats and dates to be defined (30%)
-- 1 final exam
+- Final exam (50%)

 ---

 # ✋ Questions

+![bg opacity:0.1][questions]

 ---